taolicd/taolicd.github.io/_posts/blog/2016-04-30-HadoopSpark.markdown

 ---
 When talking about big data frameworks, most likely people will bring up Apache Hadoop and Apache Spark.
-This post will explain what they are, their similarities and differences.
+This post will explain what they are and their relationships.

 ## Apache Hadoop